Navid200/xDrip/docs/Nightscout/FreeTrialEnd.md

 ![](./images/Activated.png)

 You will not lose your remaining free credit.
 You can use your remaining free credit up to its original expiry date.
+Since you have already upgraded, nothing will be interrupted when your free trial ends.
+As long as you satisfy the free tier requirements, everything will be free.